 What is the best time to visit Hampi?

-Best time to visit Hampi would be from September to early March.
+The best time to visit Hampi would be from October to early March.
 At this time the temperature is also between 20-30℃.
 It is not advisable to visit Hampi during the monsoon because you won’t be able to see the sunset.
-Sunsets are an important part of Hampi, they bring colours to village life.
+Sunsets are an important part of Hampi, they bring colors to village life.
 We went during Jan and had to experience the rainfall on both days.

 Day 1: Hosapete to Hampi

 On reaching Hospet in the morning by 8:00 am we came out of the railway station.
 There are two ways to reach Hampi from Hospet railway station.
-One is by Auto which will cost you Rs 120 – Rs 150 and the second is by Bus.
+One is by Auto which will cost you ₹120 – ₹150 and the second is by Bus.
 To catch the bus you will have to come out of the railway station and walk 700mts to reach the KSRTC Hospet bus stand.
-There are buses every 15 mins from here to Hampi and it just costs Rs 15 per head.
-It took us around 30 mins to reach Hampi.
+There are buses every 15 minutes from here to Hampi and it just costs ₹20 per head.
+It took us around 30 minutes to reach Hampi.

 Reaching the guest house in Hampi

 On reaching the banks of the river we found an elephant.
-We sat there for a good time seeing the elephant been given a bath.
+We sat there for a good time seeing the elephant being given a bath.
 Our stomach had started to grumble.
 We decided to have breakfast at a dosa stall.
-The dosa was so good and the sambar was authentic Karnataka style(Not the sweet one which you get in Bangalore).
-The breakfast costed us Rs 90 for 2 people.
+The dosa was so good and the sambar was authentic Karnataka style(Not the sweet one that you get in Bangalore).
+The breakfast cost us ₹90 for 2 people.
 If you want to try this place for dosa, it is located at the beginning of the Hampi market on the right side.

-After finishing breakfast, we went back to the hotel as it was already time to check in.
-We stayed at Netra Guest House and the price was Rs 400 per night for a room, which was well within the budget.
+After finishing breakfast, we went back to the hotel as it was already time to check-in.
+We stayed at Netra Guest House and the price was ₹400 per night for a room, which was well within the budget.
 The hotel was decent and had small rooms which were clean and tidy.
-The only problem this guest house had was its Indian style toilets.
+The only problem this guest house had was its Indian-style toilets.
 After resting for some time we left the guest house to explore the place.

 Exploring the Virupaksha temple

 It was a bit hot and we were hungry already.
 So we decided to have our lunch first and then continue exploring the place.
-We had lunch near the Bus stop and it only costed us Rs 80 for two.
+We had lunch near the Bus stop and it only cost us ₹80 for two.

 Exploring the Group of Monuments in Hampi

 Just beside the Lakshmi Narasimha statue, there is a 12ft long shivling.
 You can spend a total of 30 mins in both these places.
 Next, we cycled off to the underground Shiva temple.
 This place has a garden outside it.
 So this place was filled with tourists who had come here for a picnic.
-We spent 10 mins here and went to the watchtowers which didn’t even have a single tourist and spent some 20 – 25mins to relax here.
+We spent 10 mins here and went to the watchtowers which didn’t even have a single tourist and spent some 20 – 25 mins relaxing here.

 Stepwell in Hampi

-Next stop was the queen’s well.
+The next stop was the queen’s well.
 This place was overcrowded and didn’t seem anything like the images we had seen of it on the internet.
 We next went to the Royal enclosure and the public bath.
-There is no entry fee for both these places.
+There is no entry fee for both of these places.
 We spent a good 30 mins in this place taking pictures.
 It had started to become cloudy so we decided to skip the Lotus Mahal and Elephant Stables.
-Next, we cycled to the Vittala temple also knows as the Rs 50 temple.
+Next, we cycled to the Vittala temple also known as the ₹50 temple.

-Vijaya Vittala temple also known as the Rs 50 Temple
+Vijaya Vittala temple also known as the ₹50 Temple

-We then cycled to Vittala temple which is approximately 6kms from the royal enclosure.
-It took us almost 30 mins to reach there.
+We then cycled to Vittala temple which is approximately 6 km from the royal enclosure.
+It took us almost 30 minutes to get there.
 We rested for a while at Pushkarini(Public bath).
-The entry fees for Vijay vittala temple is Rs 40.
+The entry fee for Vijay Vittala temple is ₹40.
 As soon as we entered the place we saw the stone chariot which was overcrowded.
-So we went at the back side of the temple and again rested for some time so that the place becomes less crowded.
-After some time it started becoming cloudy and therefore plans to go to a nearby hill and watch the sunset was cancelled.
-We took the mandatory photo of the stone chariot which is on the 50Rs note of Indian currency.
+So we went to the back side of the temple and again rested for some time so that the place became less crowded.
+After some time it started becoming cloudy and therefore plans to go to a nearby hill and watch the sunset were canceled.
+We took the mandatory photo of the stone chariot which is on the ₹50 note of Indian currency.

 By the time we were out of the temple, it had started to drizzle.
 We took a shortcut back to the guest house which we didn’t know about earlier.
 Halfway through the path, it started to rain heavily so we waited at a small shop and had tea there.
 After some time, the rain stopped, we got onto our cycles and rushed back to our guest house.

-There are huge rocks on the way where you can’t cycle so we pulled our cycle half way.
+There are huge rocks on the way where you can’t cycle so we pulled our cycle halfway.
 We reached a place from where we could go in a coracle boat to see 3 places, majorly the sugriv’s cave.
-The cost of the boat ride was Rs 250 per person.
-We planned it for the next time we come to Hampi as it had started to become dark already.
-On the way back we stopped near a scenic way and clicked some photos and finally reached the guest house by 7:15 pm.
+The cost of the boat ride was ₹500 per person.
+We planned it for the next time we came to Hampi as it had started to become dark already.
+On the way back we stopped near a scenic way clicked some photos and finally reached the guest house by 7:15 p.m.

 Delicious dinner at Hampi and the night view of the village

 After reaching the guest house we freshened up.
 Since it had rained and was still drizzling a bit we thought of eating bhajji(Pakoda).
-We went to matanga hill and sat there for a while to see the village come to light.
+We went to Matanga Hill and sat there for a while to see the village come to light.
 It was already 9 pm so we got back to the guest house and had dinner at the rooftop cafe.
-We ordered noodles and rice which costed us Rs 320 for 2.
+We ordered noodles and rice which cost us ₹320 for 2.
 We didn’t expect to get such awesome food in such a small place.
-But if you are coming to Hampi do stay at Netra Gues House, at least just for the food. (*Not a promotion*)
+But if you are coming to Hampi do stay at Netra Guest House, at least just for the food. (*Not a promotion*)

-We got up by 8 am and got ready for day 2.
-Had the breakfast at the same dosa place and started our journey to the hippie island.
+We got up by 8 a.m. and got ready for day 2.
+Had breakfast at the same dosa place and started our journey to the hippie island.
 Want to know why the other side of Hampi is called the hippie island?
-Read till the last to find about it.
+Read till the last to find out about it.
 After breakfast, it started to rain again so we waited near the temple.
-One has to take the boat ride to reach the hippie village.
-The day before we heard the boat costs just 15 Rs per person.
-But today we paid Rs 50 per person(*Scam part 1*).
+One has to take a boat ride to reach the hippie village.
+The day before we heard the boat cost just ₹15 per person.
+But today we paid ₹50 per person(*Scam part 1*).
 After getting down from the boat we climbed up a few stairs.
 As we had planned to rent a scooter for the day we saw a few shops at the entrance of the village.

-The scooty costed us Rs 350 which we can use till 6 pm but had only 1litre of petrol. (*Scam part 2*)The scooty should not be taken to the historical side.
+350 400 which we could use till 6 pm but had only 1 liter of petrol. (*Scam part 2*)The scooty should not be taken to the historical side.
 Always carry a photocopy of your ID proof for renting a scooty.
-We started by seeing the Green lushy paddy fields and spent a good 1hr in taking pics and seeing the places nearby.
+We started by seeing the Green lush paddy fields and spent a good 1hr in taking pics and seeing the places nearby.

-We then went to the Sanapur lake which is about 4.5kms from the entry of the hippie island.
+We then went to Sanapur Lake which is about 4.5 km from the entry of the hippie island.
 The ride to the lake was very beautiful and scenic.
 You can find paddy fields on one side and boulders on the other.
-On our way to the sanapur lake, we found some people who were selling weed.
+On our way to Sanapur Lake, we found some people who were selling weed.
 (Reason 1 Why Hampi is called the Hippie Island).
 We relaxed a while at the lake and then headed to the Anjaneya Hill.

 Hampi – Birth Place of Hanuman

-There has been a lot of confusion as in where Hanuman was actually born.
-Some people say he was born on the Anjaneya hill while others tell he was born in Gokarna.
-I leave that for you to decide and believe where he was actually born.
-You need to climb approximately 570 steps to reach to the top of the hill and it takes 20 – 25 mins.
-You will find a lot of people from the north and also a lot of old aged people who had climbed to the top.
-The 360° view from the top is really breathtaking.
+There has been a lot of confusion as to where Hanuman was born.
+Some people say he was born on Anjaneya hill while others say he was born in Gokarna.
+I leave that for you to decide and believe where he was born.
+You need to climb approximately 570 steps to reach the top of the hill and it takes 20 – 25 mins.
+On the way to the top, you will find a lot of old people climbing as well.
+The 360° view from the top is breathtaking.
 You can almost see half the Hampi from here.